aanassor1/Golf-Scorecard-Displayer/README.md

 After, create a java product on an IDE that has a package.
 Put all the downloaded classes under the package and rename the first lines, and then put the input text files into the main project folder.

-Take the two input files' file paths, and use that as the input arguements to run the program.
+Take the two input files' file paths, and use that as the input arguments to run the program.